mesta1/libplctag-csharp/README.md

 Get Libplctag at https://github.com/kyle-github/libplctag

+### Deprecated

+While this project works, it is not actively maintained.
+It's better that you use the official C# wrapper at https://github.com/libplctag/libplctag.NET and get support at the official google group https://groups.google.com/g/libplctag.

 ### License:
 This code is released under MIT license.
 The Libplctag dll is released under LGPL license.